Small shelly fauna: Ediacaran forms

 The few collections of SSF from the Ediacaran period have a limited range of forms Fully and partially mineralized tubes are common and form a really mixed collection: the structures and compositions of their walls vary widely; specimens have been classified as members of a wide range of clades including foraminiferans, cnidarians, polychaete and pogonophoran annelids, sipunculids and others.
-Cloudina’s "tube", which was 8 to 150 mm long, consisted of nested cones that were mineralized with calcium carbonate but left unmineralized gaps between the cones.
-Sinotubulites built long thin tubes that were more flexible but probably had mineralized ridges.

-Namapoikia was probably either a sponge or a coral-like organism, and built dwellings up to 1 m across out of calcium carbonate.
+Cloudinas "tube", which was 8 to 150 mm long, consisted of nested cones that were mineralized with calcium carbonate but left unmineralized gaps between the cones.
+Sinotubulites built long thin tubes that were more flexible but probably had mineralized ridges.Namapoikia was probably either a sponge or a coral-like organism, and built dwellings up to 1 m across out of calcium carbonate.

-Spicules are spines or star-like combinations of spines, made of silica, and are thought to be the remains of sponges.

-Namacalathus, which may have been a cnidarian, closely related to jellyfish and corals, built goblet-like dwellings with stalks up to 30 mm long.
+Spicules are spines or star-like combinations of spines, made of silica, and are thought to be the remains of sponges.Namacalathus, which may have been a cnidarian, closely related to jellyfish and corals, built goblet-like dwellings with stalks up to 30 mm long.
 This type of shape is known as a "stalked test", since "test" in biology means a roughly spherical shell.